blueskyfish/bluesky-logger/readme.md

 ## History

+* 0.7.0 unit test for cache, pump lodash to 4.11.1, rewrite the cache module
 * 0.6.3 fixed the lodash call "padStart".
 * 0.6.1 update modules and refactory the file-appender
 * 0.5.0 switch the dependency module from "strftime" to "dateformat".
 Improve the jsDoc.